-The updated exhibition features backdrop material for the bonsai, bamboo accents, Japanese roof tile borders, state of the art irrigation, and a gathering area, encouraging visitors to stop and truly appreciate each bonsai to its fullest.
-In the gathering area interpretive signage gives you a step-by -step glimpse into the art and technique of training and sculpting a bonsai.
-Live examples on individual stands also provide excellent topics of conversation for docents, tour groups and visitors alike.
+The updated walk features bamboo accents, Japanese roof tile borders, state of the art irrigation and a gathering area, encouraging visitors to stop and truly appreciate each individual bonsai.
+In the gathering area interpretive signage offers a glimpse into the art and technique of training and sculpting a bonsai.

-The World Bonsai Friendship Federation was formed in 1989 in Japan by bonsai Masters Saburo Kato and John Naka to promote peace and goodwill throughout the world through the art of bonsai.
+The World Bonsai Friendship Federation was formed in 1989 in Japan by bonsai masters Saburo Kato and John Naka to promote peace and goodwill throughout the world through the art of bonsai.
 The WBFF recently initiated a new program, identifying the best public bonsai exhibits around the world, designating them “WBFF Cooperation Centers.”
-A ribbon-cutting ceremony, held on Monday, January 7, 2013, officially made the Morikami Bonsai Gardens a WBFF Cooperation Center.
-Morikami Board of Trustee Member and Chairman Emeritus of WBFF, Felix Laughlin, designated the Morikami Bonsai Exhibition as the 3rd WBFF Cooperation Center in the United States.
+A ribbon-cutting ceremony, held on Monday, January 7, 2013, celebrated the official designation of Morikami’s bonsai collection as a WBFF Cooperation Center.
+Morikami board of trustee member and Chairman Emeritus of WBFF, Felix Laughlin, designated the Morikami bonsai exhibition as the 3rd WBFF Cooperation Center in the United States.

 As bonsai master Saburo Kato said, “From bonsai we receive peace of mind, health, and life’s pursuit.
 We can also learn generosity, patience and even a philosophy about life.”

-We hope to inspire, educate, and share our appreciation for this art with all who visit to experience the Morikami Bonsai Exhibitions – both now and far into the future – as we continue to develop this integral piece of Roji-en.
+We hope to inspire, educate, and share our appreciation for this art with all who visit to experience Morikami’s bonsai collection as we continue to develop this integral piece of Roji-en.